Interview with David Fellowes. Two

 Description

 David Fellowes tells of how he used to build model airplanes and fly them in the fields when he was a boy.
 The son of an engineer, he first joined the Air Training Corps and then volunteered for the Royal Air Force at the age of 17.
-Describes his training at various stations and converting onto Halifaxes at 1656 Heavy Conversion Unit and then onto Lancasters.
-Remembers being posted to 460 Squadron at RAF Binbrook, from where he flew his first operation as an air gunner, when they were targeted by friendly fire on their way to Freiburg.
-Emphasizes the sense of comradeship arisen between the air crew and the ground crew.
+David describes his training at various stations and converting onto Halifaxes at 1656 Heavy Conversion Unit and then onto Lancasters.
+He remembers being posted to 460 Squadron at RAF Binbrook, from where he flew his first operation as an air gunner, when they were targeted by friendly fire on their way to Freiburg.
+Emphasizes the sense of comradeship developed between the air crew and the ground crew.

 Creator